ktdreyer/ansible-module-harness/README.rst

 License
 -------

-This project is licensed under the GPLv3 to match Ansible's license.
+This project is licensed under the the GPLv3-or-later to match Ansible's license.